sporule/data-basket/README.md

 - Easy to use, generate data through json config file
 - Parallelism (Default to CPU Cores * 4)

+## Known Bugs

+- It may generate duplicate records in windows/

 ## Quick Start